 Chesapeake Energy is the largest natural gas driller operating in Pennsylvania.
 It owns about 752 active wells here, but has also been fined more than $1 million for various violations.

 Chesapeake is based in Oklahoma City, Oklahoma.
-On its website, the company boasts its “the second-largest producer of natural gas” and “most active driller of new wells” in the country.
+On its website, the company bills itself as “the second-largest producer of natural gas” and “most active driller of new wells” in the country.
 Former CEO Aubrey McClendon founded Chesapeake in 1989.
 Both McClendon and Chesapeake’s political action committee have financially supported Governor Tom Corbett.
 The PAC gave the Republican $12,000 during the 2010 gubernatorial campaign.
 McClendon donated $5,000 that year, and also provided Corbett with an indirect $450,000 contribution during his 2004 campaign for attorney general.

 In March, the Pittsburgh Post-Gazette reported that Aubrey McClendon was taking out loans against the company’s West Virginia holdings.
 This month, Reuters expanded the story by reporting that this was happening in multiple states: McClendon has taken out more than $1 billion in loans, using Chesapeake’s land holdings as collateral.
 And as Reuters documented, he is using that money to expand his holdings in those very same wells.
 The circular loans — and the fact they weren’t disclosed to shareholders — raised questions about whether McClendon’s mixing of his personal and business dealings constitute a conflict of interest.